 Packing my tent, the roar of an engine turned my head: a 4×4 patrolling the edge of the nearby field had spotted me.
 The farmer that owned the land was initially a bit gruff, but once I’d reassured him I was a ‘leave no trace’ kinda guy and I was indeed leaving and showing him a bag of litter I’d collected, we chatted about the glen and it’s happenings.
 I had sympathy for him: a sudden flashpoint for drama had been created amongst his many miles of pastoral bliss, a bubbling pot of city-flippant carelessness; dogs off leads, fire, abuse, vandalism.

 As I made my way back along the tracks above the gorge, they came.
-Too late photographer with a big box of gear, pursued by flip flop waddler, shouty dog-off-lead bumbler, tin-foil barbecue family.
-The busy road side had a couple spaces, but more squeezed on the mashed up verge.
-There’s another small car park a few hundred metres north at the junction, picnic gangs brushed the brambles as A-road traffic whizzed past.
-I was lucky to have seen the true side of this mysterious place of beauty.
+The too-late photographer with a big box of gear, pursued by flip flop waddler, shouty dog-off-lead bumbler, tin-foil barbecue family.
+The busy road side had a couple spaces, but more squeezed on the mashed-up verge.
+There’s another small car park a few hundred metres north at the junction, incoming picnic-gangs brushed brambles as A-road traffic whizzed past.
+I was lucky to have experienced the true peaceful nature of this mysterious place of beauty.

 A mile back and I was on part of the west highland way heading north to Drymen, and the start of the Rob Roy way.

 Safety notes: I would hate it if anybody came to harm visiting this place encouraged to visit after reading this article, so a few notes: